 We’d prepare for months, and try to wear period clothing—or thrift-store ensembles and hand-sewn hallucinations of what our mothers thought the pioneers might have worn.
 One woman who wanted to prove she was better at handicrafts than my painter mother sewed me a billowing white shirt with a wide collar and a button-less V. The opening was so deep that this pirate blouse swung back and forth off my shoulders in the wind—giving all the jackrabbits in the sagebrush a view of my newfound nipple hair.
 I did feel erotic, like my body was not just useful but desirable for the first time.
 The shirt was more Fabio than functional, but I wanted to honor the fact that it was sewn just for me, so I squeezed into the tightest pantaloons I could find, and boots with an obscene Victorian heel (I thought I was Billy the Kid, but I was probably just Little Lord Fauntleroy).

 Hiking over a mountain peak can be relatively easy in the right gear, but if you’re pulling a cart bowlegged for thirty miles in tight polyester Wranglers, you’re in for bleeding thighs.
-In other words, I envied anyone in an ankle-length dress.
+I envied anyone in an ankle-length dress.
 (I was nineteen before I started wearing women’s dresses to parties, and felt like that arose less as an expression of identity and more as an exorcism of my many years of pageantry and playing dress-up as a Mormon.)
 Whatever we wore on the trail, we were told we had to suffer like our ancestors, because misery makes you kind.
 The walls of our churches don’t depict the Stations of the Cross not because Mormons don’t believe that Jesus Christ had to carry his own timber through town before dying on it, but because that wasn’t a long enough walk.

 Mormon teenagers attend other retreats, too: Boy Scouts, Girls’ Camps, Youth Conferences, private survivalist retreats.
 (Utah has become an epicenter for wilderness drug rehab programs because so many Mormons are secretly addicts and already familiar with these types of extreme getaways.)
 My mother went to a motivational camp in the 1970s that got shut down after a girl died; they starved the kids, and made them walk blindfolded at night through a forest, to simulate a life without God.
 Recently, a writer friend from Utah and I were comparing notes on our Mormon upbringings.
 He told me about his experience in a “Helaman Camp” for young men, “Helaman” being the character in the Book of Mormon who leads a band of warriors, none of whom die in battle because they love their moms.
 My friend said, “On the first day of camp, we were given a toy sword.
 All week we did crafts to decorate that sword, personalizing it and getting attached to it.
 They also made us dig a hole the size of a grave.
 At the end of the week, we were told to bury our sword in the grave, cover it with earth, and think of it as the one thing we didn’t want to give up.
 We were too ashamed to talk about how we all were thinking the same thing: the sword symbolized masturbation.”